 The thing I love most about the Paris Navigo is the feeling of being a local (pending you memorize which lines and stops you’ll need).

 You don’t need to buy individual tickets every time you step into a metro station, just pull out your card, scan, and walk through with the likes of the locals.

-The Navigo pass pays for itself in savings and convenience.
+The Navigo Pass pays for itself in savings, convenience, and feeling like a local!

 Want to explore Paris like a local?
-Contact us to plan your trip to France.
+Contact us to plan your trip to France and beyond.